dbinczyk-developx/Katamarans-KataFall2024/Architecture/001-ArchitectureStyleCharacteristics.md

 ### 3. Integration
 - **Definition:** The ability of a system to seamlessly connect and interact with other systems, tools, or services.
-- **Importance:** The system’s business model relies on pushing candidate data to multiple HR systems, making integration a foundational requirement.
+- **Importance:** The system’s business model relies on pushing candidate data to various HR systems, making integration a key requirement.

 ## Auxiliary characteristics